 The Free Writings & Perspectives, or FW&Ps, blog provides news and views on securities regulation and capital formation.
 The blog provides up to the minute information regarding securities law developments, particularly those related to capital formation.
-FW&Ps also offers commentary regarding developments affecting private placements, mezzanine or "late stage" private IPOs and the IPO market, new financial products and any other securities related to piece that piece placements, PIPE transactions, IPOs and the IPO market, new financial products and any other securities related topics that pique our and our readers' interest.
+FW&Ps also offers commentary regarding developments affecting private placements, mezzanine or "late stage" private placements, PIPE transactions, IPOs and the IPO market, new financial products and any other securities related topics that pique our and our readers' interest.
 Our blog is available at: www.freewritings.law.